 "According to (Saint) Jerome, in his commentary on Matthew 27:33, someone explained “the place of Calvary” as being the place where Adam was buried; and that it was so called because the skull of the first man was buried there.
 A pleasing interpretation indeed, and one suited to catch the ear of the people, but, still, not the true one."

 Commentary: Actually, Jerome is correct.
-The skull of Adam is beneath the Cross where JESUS was crucified according to Blessed Anne Catherine Emmerich (as some believe), and this makes a great deal of spiritual sense. vtb
+The skull of Adam is beneath the Cross where JESUS was crucified according to Blessed Anne Catherine Emmerich (as some believe), and this makes a for a solid reason to believe. vtb

 "On each day of the novena you will bring to My Heart a different group of souls and you will immerse them in this ocean of My mercy...
 On each day you will beg My Father, on the strength of My passion, for the graces for these souls.
 By this novena I will grant every possible grace to souls."
 (Diary 1209, 796)